-The 2013 and 2014 fluoroprobe data indicates moderate to low algae levels and very low blue green algae levels in most open water (away from the shoreline) samples, suggesting a low susceptibility to harmful algal blooms in the open water.
-The reported shoreline blooms in late August of 2013 and early September of 2014 was comprised of non-blue green algae species.
+The 2013 through 2015 fluoroprobe data indicates moderate to low algae levels and very low blue green algae levels in most open water (away from the shoreline) samples, suggesting a low susceptibility to harmful algal blooms in the open water.
+The reported shoreline blooms in late August of 2013 and early September of 2014 was comprised of non-blue green algae species, and these blooms and most open water samples are more likely to be associated with green algae and diatoms than by more harmful algae.